-3 Statistics That Measure Your Custom Website’s Performance- Written by Kyle Narducci
+3 Ways to Measure Your Custom Website’s Performance- Written by Kyle Narducci

 For marketing websites, what are the top 3 things to keep your eye on that indicate people are interested in what you are offering?

 1. Bounce Rate

 You have 10 seconds to leave an impression on website visitors.
 If users are not impressed by your custom website or they are confused by what you offer, they will likely bounce, aka, leave after viewing one page.
 Bounce rate is important to measure because it indicates interest in your product or service and is also a great measurement of your website’s performance.

 An average bounce rate is somewhere between 40% – 55% meaning that roughly half of your website visitors will exit your custom website after viewing only one page.
 Like walking into a store, website visitors are attracted to receiving an experience and they want to know what you do and how you do it.

 Mobile devices are projected to account for 79% of global internet use in 2018 according to zenithmedia.com, so it is important for your mobile site to look and feel just as good as it does on a desktop.

 Once a website visitor has decided to stay on your custom website, you then want them to explore other pages and help them decide if your company is able to serve their need.
 Measuring a custom website’s click-through rate gives you an idea about how engaged visitors are with your site.

 According to KoMarketing, once on a company’s homepage, 86% of visitors want to see information about that company’s products/services, 64% want to see the contact information and 52% want to see “About Us” information.

 3. Contact Forms